Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice. Contact the

 temporary recommendations that may affect your travel to Pakistan.

-Australians travelling to Pakistan should be up to date with routinely recommended vaccinations against polio, including a booster dose, prior to departure.
+Australians travelling to Pakistan should stay up to date with routinely recommended vaccinations against polio, including a booster dose, prior to departure.

 Australian travellers planning to visit Pakistan, and staying for periods longer than four weeks, must carry documented evidence of having received a polio vaccine within 12 months prior to departure from Pakistan.
 If you do not have this, you may be required to be vaccinated prior to departure from Pakistan.

-Please see your doctor to discuss your vaccination requirements.
+Visit your doctor to discuss vaccination requirements.
 Further information is available from the Australian Department of Health

 Travelling with medicine